Capital punishment in Iran: Tazir/deterrent crimes

 In Islamic criminal jurisprudence, a tazir crime is a crime that is punished according to a judge's discretion.
 A "deterrent crime" is a crime with a fixed sentence.
 Tazir punishments should generally be less severe.
 There are no strict proof requirements as there are for hadd.
-Tazir and deterrent crimes are often comparable to a misdemeanor, though not in cases where the crime is deemed to be equal to a moharebeh/mofsed-fel-arz crime (see above).
+Tazir and deterrent crimes are often comparable to a misdemeanor, though not in cases where the crime is deemed to be equal to a moharebeh/mofsede-fel-arz crime (see above).

 Arms smuggling is punishable by death or life in prison if the offense is deemed to be at the level of "moharebeh".
 Possession, sale, and/or use of illegal military weapons may be punishable by death or life in prison.

 Human trafficking is punishable by death or life in prison if the trafficked person was under 18 years of age or if rape, murder, or financial exploitation occurred.
 Operation of prostitution rings is also punishable by death, as well as "making large-scale pornographic websites".
 A person operating a blog, website, or any type of internet application that is deemed to spread "corruption", "insulting of Islam", "terrorism/violence", or "treason" may be punishable by death.
 In most cases, lesser penalties are given.

-Large scale fraud or counterfeiting if enough to disrupt the "financial stability of the Islamic Republic", or "intentionally aimed at undermining the government" is punishable by death or life in prison if at the level of "mofsed-fel-arz".
-In addition, people who act against the Islamic Republic or are convicted of terrorism can be sentenced to death for moharebeh/mofsed-fel-arz.
+Large scale fraud or counterfeiting if enough to disrupt the "financial stability of the Islamic Republic", or "intentionally aimed at undermining the government" is punishable by death or life in prison if at the level of "mofsede-fel-arz".
+In addition, people who act against the Islamic Republic or are convicted of terrorism can be sentenced to death for moharebeh or mofsede-fel-arz.

 According to Iran's Anti-Narcotics Law, possession of narcotics is a felony punishable by death or life imprisonment if: